octoai/gem-octocore-hbase/README.md

 This is the Octomatic Enterprise Core gem.
 It provides most of the ORM stuff.
 Class and modules for different tables.

+## Pre-Install

+The below steps are for Mac.
+For your operating system, there must exist a way which must be found and must be updated here.

+- Install hbase `brew install hbase`
+- Install thrift `brew install thrift`
+- Hadoop `brew install hadoop`

 ## Installting

 ```bash